lexxmark/qt-async/README.md

     QString m_text;
 };
 ```
-The `ProgressType_t` parameter represented by `AsyncProgress` with following functions:
+The `ProgressType_t` parameter represented by `AsyncProgress` with the following functions:
 ```C++
     // the text describing the current progress QString message() const;